-Womanhood in Sylvia Plath’s poetry
+“Widow” reveals Womanhood in Sylvia Plath’s Poetry

-“Widow” is a poem, in which she talks about grief, sorrows and sufferings of a widow after the death of her husband.
-This poem is although autobiographical yet at the same time is universal.
+“Widow” is a poem, in which she talks about grieves, sorrows and sufferings of a widow after the death of her husband.
+This poem is autobiographical yet at the same time universal.
 She has seen her mother experiencing pain just after the death of Otto Plath.
-Her father has left her wife and daughter alone in the world; both were females and in that society, as per assertion of Sylvia Plath, it is difficult for females to spend a peaceful life because of the male dominance.
-Thus, in this poem she describes the troubles of every widow.
-She says that a widow struggles in her whole life.
-The grief of her husband’s death is not temporary but permanent, which can effect on her whole life.
+Her father left his wife and daughter alone in the world; both were females and in that society, as per assertion of Sylvia Plath, it is difficult for females to spend even a single peaceful day because of male dominance.
+Thus, in this poem, she describes the troubles of every widow.
+She says that a widow struggles her whole life.
+The grief of her husband’s death is not temporary.
+It is permanent and can affect her whole life.
 Her children can also feel it.

-In another poem titled “Ariel”, feminism has been presented.
+In another poem titled “Ariel”, she presented feminism.
 The title of the poem also suggests the same.
-Critics are of the view that “Ariel” means God’s lioness, who has great powers.
-Similarly, feminism in “Bell Jar” is also witnessed.
-Another important poem, which deals with the security of women is “The Bee Meeting”.
-In this poem, the poet feels herself insecure even in the company of “knowns”.
+Critics are of the view that “Ariel” means God’s lioness, who has extraordinary powers.
+Similarly, “Bell Jar” is another example of Sylvia Plath’s feminism.
+Another important poem that deals with women’s security is “The Bee Meeting”.
+In this poem, the poet feels insecure even in the company of “knowns”.
 In presence of so many people, she has no security.
 It is because she is a female.
 The word “naked” directly refers lack of confidence in herself because she is not male.